mAbdelfatah11/BashScripting_DockerElasticSearchKibana/README.md

 # Bash Scripting Approach for Docker Services, ElasticSearch & Kibana Deployment

 Before starting:
-- ship scripts code to the client machine.
+- Move scripts code to the client machine.
-- Prepare all the aws required credentials which are, IAM user with limited ECR,S3 & codecommit access.
+- Set up required credentials for AWS an IAM user with limited access to ECR, S3 and codecommit.

 Kindly Follow the steps in order: